The “PayPal Mafia” is no mafia at all. It’s a diaspora.

 “Basically, we were kicked out of our homeland and they burned down our temple.
 So, we were scattered to the four corners of the globe, and we had to make new homes.”

-That's how David Sacks, former COO of PayPal and current CEO of Yammer, described it.
-The ominous "they" in this story is eBay, and eBay is is partly responsible for both the success of PayPal and why the founders walked away from it.
+That’s how David Sacks, former COO of PayPal and former CEO of Yammer, described it.
+The ominous “they” in this story is eBay, and eBay is partly responsible for both the success of PayPal and why the founders walked away from it.

-The PayPal Mafia -- a term that's used with affection and awe in Silicon Valley -- is defined as the Mountain View PayPal team either pre-IPO or pre-acquisition, depending on which founding member you ask.
-While those may seem like vastly different stages in a company's life, it's more like splitting hairs as PayPal's IPO happened only a few months before it was acquired.
+The PayPal Mafia–a term that’s used with affection and awe in Silicon Valley–is defined as the Mountain View PayPal team either pre-IPO or pre-acquisition, depending on which founding member you ask.
+While those may seem like vastly different stages in a company’s life, it’s more like splitting hairs, as PayPal’s IPO happened only a few months before it was acquired.
 Former PayPal CEO Peter Thiel estimates the PayPal Mafia to be around 220 people.
-The PayPal Mafia does not include 700 person customer service operation that was running in Omaha, Nebraska at the time.
+The PayPal Mafia does not include the 700 person customer service operation that was running in Omaha, Nebraska at the time.

-That group of 220 people went on to create seven distinct "unicorn" companies.
+That group of 220 people went on to create seven distinct “unicorn” companies.
 Unicorns are companies with a valuation of more than $1 billion.
-Two of those seven companies were valued at north of $10 billion.
-Those companies are:
+Some of those seven companies are valued north of $10 billion.
+Those seven unicorn companies are: